If the holiday season is the most wonderful time of the year, then Black Friday is one of the most opportune times to push sales.

 With so many businesses racing to take advantage of this once-in-a-year opportunity, it’s easy for your business to get lost in the hustle.
 Here are five creative marketing ideas that will help your business stand out on Black Friday and reach old and new customers alike:

 1. Make it feel like a celebration.

 When customers take advantage of your Black Friday promotions, they should feel as if your business invited them to a big party.
 Put up balloons.
-Turn up music.
+Turn on music.
 Offer snacks and drinks.
-Creating a festive atmosphere even digitally, will not only encourage regular customers to buy more than what they usually do, but will also entice new customers to check out what your business is offering.
+Creating a festive atmosphere even digitally, will not only encourage regular customers to buy more than what they usually do but will also entice new customers to check out what your business is offering.

 2. Give gift cards.

 Get customers to spend a certain significant amount on Black Friday by offering to give them a gift card in return.
 For example, if they spend $25 in one transaction on Black Friday, your business will give them a $5 gift card to spend whenever they like.
 You might consider dating the gift cards (e.g. use before January 2019) to get them to come back and buy from you during the holiday season.